Behind the Scenes of ‘Three Billboards Outside Ebbing, Missouri’

 Before leaving for Dillsboro, drive down Cowan Street to see the building that was Dixon’s house.
 Travelers should respect that it’s a private residence.

 A 5-minute drive from downtown Sylva, country inns and mountain views invite a walk along the Tuckasegee River before exploring the century-old storefronts with rustic gift shops and galleries.
 On Webster Road, Country Traditions specializes in gourmet food and beverage, though in the film it was the trinket shop where Mildred worked.
-Other priority stops include Dillsboro Chocolate Factory for sweets and Treehouse Pottery for regional crafts.
+Another priority stop includes Dillsboro Chocolate Factory for some sweets.

 Book at room at the Dillsboro Inn, an eco-tourist sanctuary that offers direct river access for guests.